AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 8.1.
 Full Intra Request (FIR)

-   The Full Intra Request (FIR) [RFC5104] RTCP feedback message allows a receiver to request a full state refresh of an encoded stream.
+   The Full Intra Request (FIR) [RFC5104] RTCP feedback message allows a receiver to request a Decoder Refresh Point of an encoded stream.

-   Upon receipt of an FIR request, an AV1 sender MUST send a picture with a keyframe for its spatial layer 0 layer frame, and then send frames without inter-picture prediction for any higher layer frames.
+   Upon reception of FIR, the AV1 sender MUST send a new coded video sequence (see section 7.5 of the [AV1] bitstream specification) as soon as possible.

 ## 8.2.
 Layer Refresh Request (LRR)